-- Check that the fifth wheel locking lever is in the "lock" position. - Check that the safety latch is in position over locking lever (on some fifth wheels the catch must be put in place by hand). - If the coupling isn't right, don't drive the coupled unit, get it fixed.
+Check that the fifth wheel locking lever is in the "lock" position.

+• Check that the safety latch is in position over locking lever (on some fifth wheels the catch must be put in place by hand).

+• If the coupling isn't right, don't drive the coupled unit, get it fixed.

-Step 14.
-Connect the Electrical Cord and Check Air Lines
+Step 14: Connect Electrical Cord/ Check Air

-- Plug the electrical cord into the trailer and fasten the safety catch. - Check both air lines and electrical line for signs of damage. - Make sure air and electrical lines will not hit any moving parts of the vehicle.
+- Plug the electrical cord into the trailer and fasten the safety catch. - Check both air lines and electrical line for signs of damage.

+• Make sure air and electrical lines will not hit any moving parts of the vehicle.

-Step 15.
-Raise Front Trailer Supports (Landing Gear)
+Step 15: Raise Trailer Landing Gear